forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 draft: true

 ---
-Hugo (Go, zero dependencies)  and Jekyll (Ruby) are the leading static site generators according to [StaticGen.com](staticgen.com), and are both supported by our [CMS](https://forestry.io).
-We're often asked which tool performs better so we decided to dig up some data.
+Hugo and Jekyll are the leading static site generators according to [StaticGen.com](staticgen.com), and both supported by our [CMS](https://forestry.io).
+We're often asked which tool performs better so we decided to do an analysis.

 ## TL;DR